oriooctopus/anyone-can-code/course/roadmap/roadmap.md

 - you can bookmark sublessons or challenges

 - if a challenge is hard, have a message with a ! icon above the tests that says "this challenge is hard so expect to spend extra time on it.
 Stay motivated!
 Direct them to the forums if necessary"

+- so the top row of the content panel has two dropdowns, one fro lesson text length and one for challgen freuqnecy.
+For leson text length when the user has long selected but there is only medium, it'll show medium (preference: high) or something

+- ability to set a daily learning goal like in duolingo or sololearn

+  - IN THE SAME SPIRIT, YOU CAN START "SPRINTS" WHERE YOUR DAILY RATE IS HIGHER FOR LIKE A WEEK OR SOMETHING

+- syntax handbook.
+It pops up on the right over the sublesson progress. it's like a list that you can search and then on the left of each item is a sideways facing carot that when you click it faces down and content expands below it (like the qa from dfuzr).
+In it is, idk, like an infographic for the syntax?

+  - At the top of the handbook/list, have: "If you have to look up syntax to complete a challenge, DO NOT COPY PASTE THE SYNTAX.
+Type in the syntax manually, that way you can better learn the syntax for next time

+- recommend that they type the examples that they see in the lessons!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+- ability to schedule a challenge to be seen in your 'due challenges' later.
+THis is great for when someone fails on a challenge

+- most hints should be in pseudocode

+- after a completes a challenge that they used a hint on, a modal should pop up asking if they want to add the challenge to their 'due challenges' so that they can practice it later

+- debugging handbook.
+Has summaries for the googling lessons, error lessons, debugging lessons